Rafacasari/DesktopMate-NoSteam/README.md

 1. First you need to install MelonLoader and this mod, as usual.
 2. Copy the entire DesktopMate folder to a new location (both folders should have MelonLoader and this mod)
 3. Start DesktopMate.exe with **Steam closed**

+## Why it is archived?
+Desktop Mate has updated and make pretty much impossible to mod on newer versions, you can still downgrade using Steam Console and use this mod; but new updates will not be available so it is now a read-only repository.

+**How to downgrade?**
+1. Use **Win + R** and execute this command: `steam://nav/console`
+2. It will open Steam Console, just execute the following command to download the latest version compatible with mods:
+`download_depot 3301060 3301061 2467897585300615012`
+3. The files will be available at: `C:\Program Files (x86)\Steam\steamapps\content\app_3301060\depot_3301061` (this may change depending where you have Steam installed)
+4. Install MelonLoader in this folder and you should be ready to use this and many other mods available by the community!

+Of course there is other ways of getting the old version, but this is the safest one.